19 Places to Visit in July That Are Actually Worth It (USA)

 As someone who calls Upstate New York home, I might be a little biased, but the Adirondacks in July are truly exceptional.

-The weather is warm but not usually unbearable, so its a great area to visit if you’re into hiking, camping and lake activities.
+The weather is warm but not usually unbearable, making it the perfect escape for hiking, camping, and all kinds of lake activities.

-For a quieter, more local experience, head to the Saranac Lake, Indian Lake, or Blue Mountain Lake areas.
+For a quieter, more local experience, I love heading to the Saranac Lake, Indian Lake, or Blue Mountain Lake areas.

 12 Best Hotels in Lake Placid | Memorable Overnight Stays